andresckamilo/flowbite-fasthtml-example/README.md

 # Flowbite FastHTML Example

-This repository serves as a guide and example for integrating FastHTML with Tailwind CSS and Flowbite.
+This repository serves as a guide and example for integrating FastHTML with Tailwind CSS and Flowbite, using the hero section as an example.

 ## Part 1: Running the Example